AliKaanKoc2/DSA/README.md

 ---

 ## Overview
-This project investigates the impact of the COVID-19 pandemic on global online shopping demand, focusing on fluctuations in purchasing behavior across various product categories.
-By analyzing daily purchase quantities and their sales values, the study aims to reveal how consumer behavior shifted during the pandemic period.
-The comparison between pre-pandemic, pandemic, and post-pandemic phases will help determine whether the alterations in online shopping demand were temporary responses to lockdown restrictions or a longer-term shift in online consumer habits.
+This project examines the impact of the COVID-19 pandemic on global online shopping practices, mainly focusing on fluctuations in purchasing behavior across various product categories.
+By analyzing daily purchase counts and products prices, i expect to understand how consumer behavior shifted during the pandemic period.
+The comparison between 3 periods will show if the lockdowns were the only reason why people started shopping online on a greater scale, and if the shift and the scale remained the same after the lockdowns were lifted.

 ---
 ## Motivation

 As a data science student, I am interested in how major global events influence online shopping habits and everyday decision-making.
-The COVID-19 pandemic created one of the most significant shifts in consumer habits, rapidly increasing online shopping dependence across the world.
-Like many households, mine also began relying heavily on digital platforms for both essential and non-essential purchases during lockdown periods.
+The COVID-19 pandemic created one of the most significant shifts in consumer habits,which increased online shopping dependence.Like many households, mine also began relying heavily on digital platforms for both essential and non-essential purchases during lockdown periods.
 Studying this shift will help me explore how consumer preferences change under disruptive conditions using data-driven analysis.

 ---
 ## Research Question & Sub-Questions